-Teys Australia Pty Ltd is a 50/50 partnership between the Teys family and Cargill Inc and is headquartered in Eight Miles Plains Brisbane, Queensland, Australia.
-We are the second largest meat processor and exporter in Australia.
-(GRI 102-1, GRI102-3, GRI102-5)
+Teys Australia Pty Ltd is a global meat processing and food production business, headquartered at Eight Miles Plains Brisbane, Queensland, Australia.
+The enterprise is 50/50 partnership between the Teys family and Cargill Inc and is the second largest meat processor and exporter in Australia.
+(GRI 102-1; GRI 102-3; GRI 102-5)

-This is the sixth consecutive annual sustainability report of Teys Australia, outlining the core initiatives, challenges, and performance during the reporting period 1 June 2019-31 May 2020.
-This document, published annually in PDF for download and on teysgroup.com/au, seeks to reflect the transformation process that Teys Australia is currently experiencing.
+This is the seventh consecutive annual sustainability report of Teys Australia, outlining the core initiatives, challenges, and performance during the reporting period 1 June 2020-31 May 2021.
+This document, published annually in PDF for download and on www.teysaust.com. au, seeks to reflect the transformation process that Teys Australia is currently experiencing.
 In addition to reporting concisely and objectively, we seek to balance the positive aspects and the points for improvement of the economic, social, and environmental aspects addressed.
-(GRI 102-50; GRI102-51; GRI102-52)
+(GRI 102-50; GRI 102-51; GRI 102-52)

 This report has been prepared in accordance with the GRI Standards: Core option; benchmarking global and multisector practices for reporting economic, social, and environmental information.
-(GRI102-54)
+(GRI 102-54)

-There have been no significant changes to the organisation and its supply chain, and there are no significant changes to the information published in previous reports (GRI102-10; GRI 102-48; GRI102-49).
+There have been no significant changes to the organisation and its supply chain, and there are no significant changes to the information published in previous reports (GRI 102-10; GRI 102-48; GRI 102-49).

 If there are any questions regarding the report, please contact Kirsty Jackson at sustainability@ teysaust.com.au.
-(GRI102-53)
+(GRI 102-53)

-This report has not been externally assured, however independent third-party audits occur annually on all financial, operational, safety and food quality departments.
-(GRI102-56)
+This report has not been externally assured, however, independent third-party audits occur annually on all financial, operational, safety and food quality departments.
+(GRI 102-56)